rameshvarun/NeuralKart/README.md

 ## Set-up

-The project has only been tested on Windows, but might work in other systems with adjustments.
+The project currently only works on Windows.

+### Install 64-bit Python 3
+This project was written for Python 3.
+Furthermore, Tensorflow requires 64-bit Python.

 ### Install Python Dependencies
 The following Python dependencies need to be installed.